 An air raid siren was installed on top of the UT Tower, while instructional classes on how to be an air raid warden were held in the Texas Union.
 The article is from a November 1942 issue of The Daily Texan.
 Click on the image for a larger view.

 The “Longhorn Room” debuted Saturday evening, November 14, 1942, to a sold out crowd of 600 persons, including UT President Homer Rainey and his wife.
 Decked out with wagon wheels, cedar posts, bales of hay and red-checkered tablecloths, the Union’s ballroom was transformed into a western-styled nightclub.
 Couples (no stags allowed!) were charged fifty cents, and could reserve tables in advance.
 Music was supplied by the Union’s record player.
 “Music for dancing will be furnished by 120 records and patrons are asked to make requests for their favorite tunes,” announced the Texan.
-Student groups, including the Texas Cowboys, APO, Orange Jackets, and Silver Spurs, volunteered to set-up and decorate, wait on tables, tend bar, and clean up afterward.
+Student groups, including the Texas Cowboys, Alpha Phi Omega, Orange Jackets, and Silver Spurs, volunteered to set-up and decorate, wait on tables, tend bar, and clean up afterward.

 The highlight of the evening was the half-hour variety show, which was often unpredictable.
 A sorority might perform a short musical, complete with costumes and dancing, or individual students would entertain the crowd with stand-up comedy.
 Occasionally the football team brought down the house with their version of the Can-can.